-Our principal competitors include Kaydon Corporation, McGill Manufacturing Company, Inc., SKF, New Hampshire Ball Bearings and Timken although we compete with different companies for each of our product lines.
-We believe that for the majority of our products, the principal competitive factors affecting our business are product qualifications, product line breadth, service and price.
+Our principal competitors include SKF, New Hampshire Ball Bearings, Rexnord and Timken, although we compete with different companies for each of our product lines.
+We believe that for the majority of our products, the principal competitive factors affecting our business are product qualifications, product line breadth, service, quality and price.
 Although some of our current and potential competitors may have greater financial, marketing, personnel and other resources than us, we believe that we are well positioned to compete with regard to each of these factors in each of the markets in which we operate.

 Product Qualifications.
 Many of the products we produce are qualified for the application by the OEM, the U.S. Department of Defense, the FAA or a combination of these agencies.
 These credentials have been achieved for thousands of distinct items after years of design, testing and improvement.
-In many cases patent protection presides, in all cases there is strong brand identity and in numerous cases we have the exclusive product for the application.
+In many cases patent protection presides, in most cases there is strong brand identity and in numerous cases we have the exclusive product for the application.